Taz458/week08-final-project/README.md

 🎯 What requirements did you achieve?

 All user goals, and for the stretch goals I used some tailwind, I refined the CSS to make it lok professional as I could.
+I also added a sort by newest posts first/oldest posts first.

 🎯 Were there any requirements or goals that you were unable to achieve?